-The Career Counseling Seminar (GCS 199-one credit hour) is offered each semester for students who are unsure of their majors.
-Forty sections are offered each year and are taught by the Counseling Center staff.
-Another one-hour course entitled "Interpersonal Effectiveness Seminar" (GCS 198) is also offered for the development of assertiveness and effective interpersonal skills.
+Career Counseling Seminar (GCS 199 - one credit hour)

+This course is offered each semester for students who are unsure of their major and career direction.
+Forty sections are offered each year and are taught by the Counseling Center staff and part-time staff.